bertreb/pimatic-tado-reloaded/README.md

 This plugin creates TadoThermostat devices to use within Pimatic.
 The TadoThermostat can be controlled via the gui or via rules.

 TadoThermostat
 ----
 The TadoThermostat device is a thermostat device for heating control.
 You can control the target temperature of the thermostat (the setPoint) and if the thermostat is controlled manually or via a shedule (auto).

+The Tado Themostats are added via Pimatic's discovery function.
+Start the 'discover devices' and select the Tado thermostat you want to use.
+After saving the config, the thermostat can be added to a page in the gui.

 The user interface.